MackMcCall/CoffeeSchedulingApp/README.md

 If you're passionate about software development and share my love for a good cup of coffee, I'd love to hear from you!
 Let's connect on [LinkedIn](https://www.linkedin.com/in/mackmccall/) or reach out by email: [mackmc9924@gmail.com](mailto:mackmc9924@gmail.com).

-## Credits:
+## Technologies:

-- Developed by: Mack McCall
-- Technologies used:
 - C#
 - ASP.NET MVC
 - MySQL
 - Dapper
 - HTML

 ## Stay Connected: